sunnya97/sdk-nameservice-example/tutorial/keeper.md

 Notes on the above code:
 - `sdk.Coins` does not have a native `[]byte` encoding.
 To marshal and unmarshal, use [Amino](https://github.com/tendermint/go-amino/) through the codec.
-- When getting the price for a name that has no owner (and thus no price), we will return 1steak as the price.
+- When getting the price for a name that has no owner (and thus no price), return 1steak as the price.

-The last piece of code we need in the `./x/nameservice/keeper.go` file is a constructor function for `Keeper`:
+The last piece of code needed in the `./x/nameservice/keeper.go` file is a constructor function for `Keeper`:

 ```go
 // NewKeeper creates new instances of the nameservice Keeper